IT4306 · IT Project Management · Level II Sem 4

 10

-What considerations apply to Scope Management in Agile/Adaptive environments?
-How do they differ from traditional approaches?
+What considerations apply to Scope Management in Agile/Adaptive environments vs. traditional approaches?

 Agile / Adaptive